SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 The increased use of spatially resolved transcriptomics provides new biological insights into disease mechanisms.
 However, the high cost and complexity of these methods are barriers to broader application.
 Consequently, methods have been created to predict spot-based gene expression from routinely collected histology images.
 Recent benchmarking showed that current methodologies have limited accuracy and spatial resolution, constraining translational capacity.
 Here, we introduce GHIST, a deep learning-based framework that predicts spatial gene expression at single-cell resolution by leveraging subcellular spatial transcriptomics and synergistic relationships between multiple layers of biological information.
 We validated GHIST using public datasets and The Cancer Genome Atlas data, demonstrating its flexibility across different spatial resolutions and superior performance.
 Our results underscore the utility of in silico generation of single-cell spatial gene expression measurements and the capacity to enrich existing datasets with a spatially resolved omics modality, paving the way for scalable multi-omics analysis and biomarker identification.

-**Tags:** Computational models, Functional genomics, Gene expression, Image processing, Machine learning
+**Tags:** Machine learning, Image processing, Computational models, Functional genomics, Gene expression

 ---

-## 364. Accelerated multi-objective alloy discovery through efficient bayesian methods: Application to the FCC high entropy alloy space
+## 366. Accelerated multi-objective alloy discovery through efficient bayesian methods: Application to the FCC high entropy alloy space

 **Authors:** Trevor Hastings, Mrinalini Mulukutla, Danial Khatamsaz, Daniel Salas, Wenle Xu, Daniel Lewis, Nicole Person, Matthew Skokan, Braden Miller, James Paramore, Brady Butler, Douglas Allaire, Vahid Attari, Ibrahim Karaman, George Pharr, Ankit Srivastava, Raymundo Arróyave